-The organizers of the Consumer Electronics Show (CES) 2022 have said the event will make a return to Las Vegas between January 5th and 8th 2022.
-This year, CES adopted an all-digital format which put a dampener on the whole thing.
+The Consumer Electronics Show (CES) 2022 made a return to Las Vegas between January 5th and 8th 2022 as an in-person gathering.
+Last year, CES adopted an all-digital format which put a dampener on the whole thing.

 2021 was the first year in its 50+ year history that CES was held online.
-It doesn’t take a rocket scientist to figure out why – the coronavirus pandemic has wrecked havoc on all such events over the past year and a half.
+It doesn’t take a rocket scientist to figure out why – the coronavirus pandemic has wrecked havoc on all such events over the past two years.

 Essential reading: Best fitness trackers and health gadgets